NOAKES AND THE WOMAN WHO HOLDS THE KEY TO HIS FATE

 What about the letter to the Cape Times, which UCT academics wrote in 2014?
 In it, they defame Noakes and accuse him without proof or grounds for correctness of their views.

 There are also questions concerning evidence of “irregular conduct” of Prof Amaboo “Ames” Dhai, head of Wits University’s Steve Biko Centre for Bioethics.
 Dhai chaired the HPCSA Preliminary Inquiry Committee that charged Noakes.
-Another committee member implicated in irregular conduct is emeritus professor of surgery Dr John Terblanche.

 Time, April 21 and Adams will tell all.